luciusmagn/magnusi.tech/posts/huoh.md

 Endell into the chest and then fires several times.

 Endell is a little dazed, but he recovers and kicks Voss out.
-Voss stumbles back and Endell catches him off-guard by pluging a knife that fell out of one of the attackers between neck and collarbone.
+Voss stumbles back and Endell catches him off-guard by plunging a knife that fell out of one of the attackers between neck and collarbone.

 Another man rolls in and goes after Endell, pinning him down for a few seconds.
 He tries to choke Endell, but Endell manages to punch him into his gas mask, shattering his left eye glass and thus sending several glass